 Children live in constant fear of potential violence, and young people are frustrated about their situation.
 Hundreds of thousands of children and young people are subjected to harmful forms of labour, are exploited in various ways and experience abuse, including sexual abuse.

 High levels of distrust and negative opinions about “the other” are commonplace and even furthered by political leaders, contributing to growing sectarian and religious hostility and to a self-perpetuating cycle of seemingly endless violence.

 In Lebanon, War Child Holland strengthens the life skills of children and young people to help them deal with the challenges they face, and improve their understanding of, and attitude toward, other ethnic and religious groups in Lebanese society.
 We improve the protection of children and young people from violence, abuse, exploitation and neglect.
 Furthermore, we provide access to basic educational services for marginalised and vulnerable children.

-In 2012, War Child started a project to support displaced Syrian children in northern Lebanon.
+War Child Holland has been actively responding to the emergency crisis for Syrian children since early 2012 with a project to support displaced Syrian children in Lebanon.